FernLab/cookiecutter-py-package/docs/tutorial.rst

 Tutorial
 ========

-This tutorial refers to the FERNLab version of cookiecutter pypackage, which is a fork of `cookiecutter`_.
+This tutorial refers to this FERNLab version of cookiecutter pypackage, which is a fork of `cookiecutter`_.

 To start with, you will need access to GitHub or GitLab, depending on where you want to keep your package.
 If you want to publish on PyPi you need an account on `PyPI`_.
 Create these before you get started on this tutorial.
 If you are new to Git and GitHub, you should probably spend a few minutes on some of the tutorials at the top of the page at `GitHub Help`_.